 - Price – $$$$ (Check the latest price)

-Up next we have the Cornilleau 250S Crossover which is a French-made outdoor table tennis table that sports an anti glare 5mm thick top that provides a great ball bounce all over.
-It’s folding frame is built with 1 1/2″ thick galvanized steel frame to give it amazing support all over and it’s completely weatherproof so won’t rust when exposed to the elements.
-We love the strong 200mm (8 inches) in diameter casters perfect for moving it around and easy potability with brakes to ensure it remains in place when stowed away safely.
+Up next we have the Cornilleau 300X Outdoor, which is a French-made outdoor table tennis table that sports an anti glare 5mm thick top that provides a great ball bounce all over.
+It’s folding frame is built with 50mm thick steel alloy frame to give it amazing support all over and it’s completely weatherproof so won’t rust when exposed to the elements.
+We love the strong 200mm (8 inches) in diameter casters perfect for moving it around and easy portability with brakes to ensure it remains in place when stowed away safely.

 We particularly liked the ball storage dispensers that it has under the table apron to make getting a new ball very painless and practical.
 Plus it has storage space for four paddles and eight balls by the wheels to ensure you don’t lose your accessories.
-The corner protectors are a good idea too as ping pong tables are notorious for giving kids a sore head after a knock.
+The swivel feet make it possible to play anywhere, as it adapts to the surface.
 The adjustable net allows you to set the height and tension that you want and is very easy to take down after use.

-Overall it’s a very high quality, durable, sturdy and well designed outdoor table, that comes with a 10 year warranty, a fantastic sign of the quality of this table that makes it our number one table to recommended for those looking for an table for their garden.
+Overall it’s a very high quality, durable, sturdy and well designed outdoor table, that comes with a 10 year warranty, a fantastic sign of its quality that makes it our number one table to recommend for those looking for a table for their garden.

 #2.
 The STIGA XTR Pro Outdoor